1994 - Stay True

 11. Lord Knows (What's Going On) feat.
 Kim Armstrong & Male's voice (?) / Brian G REMIXED by Tony Pizarro

 • 1993/08 - 1994/08/09 (~) (new chorus).
 Once again, Tony Pizarro seems to want his own version of every Pac songs of the album.
 The music and the mix are kind of similar to the released version in Me Against The World (1995), but the chorus orchestrated by Pizarro is more repetitive and invasive.
 Kim Armstrong is singing in two songs produced by Pizarro from Sinister's album Mobbin' 4 Life in 1994.
-The male's voice is probably not Kenyatta Forman who had a solo eponymous album in 1991 before working in Def Jef's second album in 1992.
+The male's voice is probably not Kenyatta Forman who had a solo eponymous album in 1991 before working for a Def Jef's second album in 1992.

 • Samples :